George E. Goodfellow: Move to Tucson

 By 1890, Tombstone was on the decline.
 The price of silver had fallen, many of its silver mines had been permanently flooded, and a number of residents had left town.
 Goodfellow's wife fell ill and died in Oakland, California, at her mother-in-law's home in August 1891.
 Goodfellow and their daughter Edith attended her funeral at his mother's home in Oakland on August 16.

-At noon on September 24, 1891, Goodfellow's good friend and colleague Dr. John C. Handy was shot on the streets of Tucson.
+At noon on September 24, 1891, Goodfellow's friend and colleague, Dr. John C. Handy, was shot on the streets of Tucson.
 Handy had divorced his wife and had recently been trying to evict her from the home the court had granted her.
 When she hired attorney Francis J. Heney, Handy repeatedly threatened to kill him.
 He assaulted the attorney on the street that afternoon and Heney shot him in self-defense.
 Hearing the news, Goodfellow rode 24 mi by horseback to Benson, Arizona, where he caught a locomotive and caboose, set aside just for him, to Tucson.
 In an effort to save Handy, he apparently took over the engine from the engineer and drove the train at high speed, covering the 46 mi in record time.
 Handy had been attended by Drs.
-Michael Spencer, John Trail Green, and Hiram W. Fenner until Goodfellow arrived in Tucson at 8:15 PM.
-He began operating on Handy at about 10:00 PM.
+Michael Spencer, John Trail Green, and Hiram W. Fenner until Goodfellow arrived in Tucson at 8:15 pm.
+He began operating on Handy at about 10:00 pm.
 He found 18 perforations in Handy's intestines, which he immediately set about cleaning and closing.
-Goodfellow was too late, however, and Handy died at 1:15 AM, before Goodfellow could complete the surgery.
+Goodfellow was too late, however, and Handy died at 1:15 am, before Goodfellow could complete the surgery.

 After Handy's death, Dr. Goodfellow was invited to take over his Tucson practice, and he and his daughter Edith relocated there.
 He purchased the old Orndorff Hotel located near present-day City Hall and used it as a hospital.
 He also practiced at St. Mary's Hospital.
 In 1891, he operated on the chief surgeon of the Southern Pacific Railroad, who, like Handy, had been shot by his estranged wife's attorney.
 The surgeon died, and Goodfellow soon after accepted the railroad job, serving from 1891 to 1896.
 He was appointed by Governor Louis C. Hughes in 1893 as the Arizona Territorial Health Officer, a position he held until 1896.
 He was living in Los Angeles in 1896 and was listed in the 1897 Los Angeles City Directory.